Sather Professorship of Classical Literature: Notes

+A: Benjamin Oliver Foster died before assuming his professorship.
+In his stead, Oscar Broneer and Theodore Wade-Gery delivered three lectures each.

+B: The outbreak of World War II prevented John Beazley from assuming his professorship.
+In his stead, Carl Blegen and Harold F. Cherniss delivered three lectures each.
+Beazley was reappointed in 1948.

+C: Four returning Sather professors—François Lissarrague, Mary Beard, Maurizio Bettini, and Mary Margaret McCabe—gave one lecture each.

+D: Four returning Sather professors—Victoria Wohl, Josiah Ober, Greg Woolf, and Emily Gowers—gave one lecture each.

 Impact

 Writing for The Times Literary Supplement, poet and author Robert Bringhurst states that the Sather Lectures and its associated publications "include many major works of classical scholarship".
 The 1969 Lectures, given by Hellenist Hugh Lloyd-Jones, offered "an important re-examination of the religious beliefs of the Greeks in the pre-classical and classical periods".
 They resulted in 1971 in the publication of Lloyd-Jones' first influential publication, The Justice of Zeus.
 In 1970, historian F. W. Walbank delivered the Sather Lectures on the Greek writer Polybius.
-His resulting book (Polybius (1972)) was still considered the standard work on this topic in the early 21st century.
+His resulting book, Polybius (1972), was still considered the standard work on this topic in the early 21st century.
 In 2007, Helene P. Foley gave the first Sather Lecture on the topic of classical reception studies.
 Analysing the re-performance of classical plays in the United States, her lectures are described by Taplin as "somewhat of a milestone" in moving the subject closer to the mainstream of classical scholarship.